Leaflet: Looking after children’s teeth (pdf)

 Older children are more independent and may be able to buy drinks at school.
 It is important that they know the risks to help them make healthy choices.

 Toothbrushing is important to control plaque and prevent gum disease.
 Effective tooth brushing twice a day with a small headed brush should remove plaque.
 Brushing last thing at night is vital.
 The brush should be a manual one with round end filaments, or a powered toothbrush with a rotating head that moves back and forth.
 The brush should be replaced every 3 months and each person should have their own to prevent infection being transferred.
 The recommended amount of toothpaste is a pea sized amount containing 1350 – 1500 parts per million of fluoride.
 This is displayed on the toothpaste tube.
 The toothbrush with toothpaste should not be rinsed before using.
-The toothpaste should be spat out after without rinsing to avoid washing the fluoride away.
+Spit but don’t rinse – the toothpaste can be spat out but avoid rinsing with water.
+This ensures the fluoride stays on the teeth.
 Children under the age of 8 should be helped or supervised to make sure that they are brushing well.

 If a child is wearing an orthodontic appliance (brace) it is important that both the brace and the mouth are kept as clean as possible to reduce the chance of tooth decay and gum disease.

 Extra fluoride treatments (e.g. fluoride mouth tablets, drops, rinses, varnishes, gels and foams) help to protect teeth against decay.
 The dentist will be able to recommend these if the child needs them and are suitable to about the age of 12.
 They should be kept out of children’s reach.
 Parents must follow the correct dosage and they should not be used where there is added fluoride in the water supply.